 Before filing your return, review it to make sure it is correct and complete.
 The following checklist may help you to avoid common errors:

 - Did you consider filing your tax return electronically?
 By electronically filing your tax return, many common errors may be avoided or corrected by the computer software.
-Depending on your income, you may even qualify to e-file for free by using IRS Free File.
-More information is available on the website.
+Depending on your income, you may even qualify to e-file for free by using Free File tax software.
+For more information, visit the IRS website at www.irs.gov and click on the e-file logo on our home page.

-- Did you clearly print your name, social security number, and address, including zip code directly on your return?
-Note that if you are married but filing a separate return, do not include your spouse's name in the Name, Address and Social Security Number field on the return.
+- Did you clearly print your name, social security number, and address, including ZIP code directly on your return?
+Note that if you are married but filing a separate return, do not include your spouse's name in the name, address and social security number fields on the return.

 - Did you enter the names and social security numbers for yourself, your spouse (if filing jointly), your dependents, and qualifying children for the earned income credit or child tax credit, exactly as those names and numbers appear on each person's social security card?
 If there have been any name changes be sure to contact the Social Security Administration at www.ssa.gov or call at 800-772-1213.